ShreyasGS/AI-Driven-Modernization-of-Legacy-Source-Code/nsSelection_modernization_kpis.md

 ## Reporting

-We will create a dashboard to visualize our progress against these KPIs.
-The dashboard will be updated according to the measurement frequency for each metric and will be accessible to all team members.
+We will generate text-based reports to track our progress against these KPIs.
+The reports will be:

+1. **KPI Measurement Reports** - Generated after each measurement run
+2. **Progress Reports** - Showing modernization progress over time
+3. **Summary Reports** - Comprehensive analysis at major milestones

+These reports will be generated automatically using our measurement scripts and will be stored in the `analysis/reports` directory with timestamps for historical tracking.
+The latest report will always be available at `analysis/reports/modernization_report_latest.md`.

 ## Next Steps